clojure-lsp/clojure-lsp/docs/features.md

 | ua       | unwind-all              | Unwind all                             | `[file-uri,row,col]`                             | ✅                         |                                                                      |
 | uw       | unwind-thread           | Unwind thread                          | `[file-uri,row,col]`                             |                           |                                                                      |

-__Note: Most of these are available via code actions and clients or users may choose to use the code action menu to execute them.__

 ## Dev